kylebr13/MSGraphScripts/README.md

 If you are updating this folder with the latest version, please delete the MSGraph folder first before re-placing it.

 Before running any scripts, please run the below command in PowerShell.
-This will only need to be run once
+This will only need to be run once, unless you download the files again.

 ``` Get-ChildItem "$env:USERPROFILE\MSGraph\Scripts" -Recurse | Unblock-File ```